Homily for the fourteenth Sunday, A.06 Jul 2017, by Sermons in

 Jesus exclaimed, “I bless you Father, Lord of heaven and of earth, for hiding these things from the learned and the clever and revealing them to mere children.”
 This is not a condemnation of intellectual power, but intellectual pride.
-It’s not that God hides the truth from the learned, but that the learned rather hides themselves from the truth.
-In this passage of the scriptures, Jesus was actually talking to the scribes and Pharisees who held on to their offices over and above the truth.
+God did not hide the truth from the learned, but the learned rather hid themselves from the truth.
+Here, Jesus addressed the scribes and Pharisees who held on to their offices over and above the truth.

 Nicodemus was a scholar, a learned man, a teacher of Israel.
 He humbled himself to come to Jesus at night time to learn; he confessed, saying; Rabbi, we know that you are a teacher come from God; for no one can do these signs that you do, unless God is with him.
 Nicodemus acknowledged the supremacy of God’s power and wisdom.
-He could not understand what Jesus meant to be born again, he asked; How can a man be born when he is old?
+He couldn’t understand what Jesus meant by been born again; he asked; How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born (Jn.
 3:4)?
-When Jesus explained, he asked again; How can this be?
+When Jesus explained, Nicodemus asked again; How can this be?
 Jesus answered him, Are you a teacher of Israel, and yet you do not understand this?
 The truth is not hidden from the learned, but the learned hide themselves from the truth when they try to subject it to intellectual analysis.

 Jesus says, come to me.
-To come to Jesus is not just to walk up to him, for there were people that walked up to Jesus and walked away the same way they walked in without any kind of special touch or experience.
+This is more than a mere walk to Jesus, for there were people that walked up to Jesus and walked away the same way they walked in, they walked away without any kind of special touch or experience.
 The woman with the issue of blood in the gospel of Luke 8:43-48 walked up to Jesus with faith and was healed.
 To come to Jesus is far more than coming to Church and receiving Holy Communion, it is about coming to him with expectant faith; believing that in him we have salvation, healing and every blessing.
 We come to Jesus not just because we see others go to him, but because we believe he is the redeemer.

 When we humble ourselves and come to Jesus in faith, we shoulder his yoke.
 His yoke is easy and his burden light.
-A yoke is a wooden crosspiece that is put on the necks of two animals and attached to the plough to be pulled, it is an instrument for labour.
-In other words, Jesus is not saying that there will be no labour or burden in the world, but that when we come to him in faith, he makes the burden light.
+A yoke is a wooden crosspiece put on the necks of two animals and attached to the plough to be pulled, it is an instrument for labour.
+In other words, there will be labour and burden in the world, but when we come to Jesus in faith, he makes the burden light.
 He gives us the strength to carry on.

-The burden we carry today may be too heavy for us, those around us may not know it but we know what we carry.
+The burden we carry may be too heavy, this may not be known to those around us.
 Jesus invites us this morning to come to him, to shoulder his yoke.
 In humility let us approach him as Nicodemus did and not hide ourselves from the truth and help of God.